andresalxortiz/andresalxortiz/README.md

-# My name is Andres Ortiz...
+# My name is Andres Ortiz

 - ⚡ Take a look at how far I have come.
 - 💬 Ask me about my projects.